ismnoiet/BowerInjector/README.md

 ## How does it work ?
 Now the plugin is installed and ready to be used.
-Let's say that you have a project organised like the following:
+Let's say that you have a project organized like the following:

 ```
 myProject/